pointbazaar/espl1000/README.md

 ## Contributions

 - Feel free to fork the Project.
-- Pull Requests will not be merged, as this is a learning Project.
+- Pull Requests are welcome in the areas of
+  - Standard Library ```stdlib/```
+  - Code Examples ```examples/``` you can get Swag such as Stickers and also other Benefits
-- Issues are always welcome (Suggestions for Improvement, Bug Reports, ...)
+- Issues are always welcome (Suggestions for Improvement, Bug Reports, ...).
+  Just send an Email.